chrisalmeida/react-editable/README.md

 # React Editable

-Making use of react hooks for editing React components in place.
+Making use of React hooks for editing components in place.

 ### Installation